 The human body is vulnerable to the output of certain lasers, and under certain circumstances, exposure can result in damage to the eye and skin.
 Research relating to injury thresholds of the eye and skin has been carried out in order to understand the biological hazards of laser radiation.
 It is now widely accepted that the human eye is almost always more vulnerable to injury than human skin.

-If you have any questions about laser safety, please contact the Laser Safety Officer, Edward Croy, at email@example.com or call (321) 674-8217.
+If you have any questions about laser safety, please contact either Juliette Jones, Radiation Safety Officer/Laser Safety Officer, at email@example.com or call (321) 674-8889 or the Alternate Laser Safety Officer, Edward Croy, at firstname.lastname@example.org or call (321) 674-8217.